 - Received the Rowe-Zonta International Prize (2010).

-- Is currently a member of the Lifeline Research Advisory Board.
+- A member of the Lifeline Research Advisory Board.

-- Chairs the Research Advisory Committee for RUOK?
+- Chair of the Research Advisory Committee for RUOK?

-- Is on the Boards of Mates in Construction, the Inspire Foundation, the Centre for Youth Substance Abuse Research (UQ) and PsychWire.
+- On the Boards of Mates in Construction, the Inspire Foundation, the Centre for Youth Substance Abuse Research (UQ) and PsychWire.

-- Is director of the Centre for Suicide Prevention Studies in Young People (UQ).
+- Director of the Centre for Suicide Prevention Studies (Department of Psychiatry UQ).

-- Was an originator of the Australian Network for Promotion, Prevention and Early Intervention program (Auseinet, 1997-2009), and Director until 2001.
+- An originator of the Australian Network for Promotion, Prevention and Early Intervention program (Auseinet, 1997-2009), and Director until 2001.

 In his spare time Graham trained for 20 years in Karate.
-He is a Nidan black belt with Hoshindo Karate International (grading in Japan – JKF, 2008).
-Two years ago he was paralysed from the waist down due to a spinal cord problem.
+He gained a Nidan black belt with Hoshindo Karate International (grading in Japan – JKF, 2008).
+In 2009 he was paralysed from the waist down due to a spinal cord problem.
 The story of his recovery Taking Charge: a journey of recovery can be purchased here.
-He has dreams of returning to Karate.
+He has unfulfilled dreams of returning to Karate.

-Professor Graham Martin has successfully advised 9 completed doctoral studies, and currently supervises 2 full time and 7 part time UQ higher degree students.
-He has an active research program focused on Non-suicidal Self-injury as a gateway to suicide prevention in young people.
+Professor Graham Martin has successfully advised 12 completed doctoral students, as well as 26 other UQ higher degree students.
+He remains focused on Non-suicidal Self-injury as a gateway to suicide prevention in young people.